Aveygo/C1C4D4/README.md

 TLDR: A friend of my friend is also my friend

 By restricting how the users connect to one another, each node becomes a moderator for their peers.
-Unfortunately this does mean that everyone has a role to play in managing the worst of humanity, but by building the network and only connecting to trusted peers, this issue can be mitigated.
+Unfortunately this does mean that everyone has a role to play in managing the worst of humanity, but by building the network and only connecting to trusted peers, this issue is at least partially solved the more the network matures.

-# The main issue
+# The Elephant in the Room

 To deal with NAT traversal, this project uses Iroh's [public relays](https://www.iroh.computer/docs/concepts/relay).

 This is the weakest link in the chain, and means a couple of things:
-1. They have the ability to reject nodes from joining the network
+1. They theoretically have the ability to reject nodes from joining the network
 2. If the relays go down, then no one can make any **new** connections with unknown peers

-Currently, if Iroh misbehaves, people still have the option to host their own relays to participate in the network, but it's not an ideal situation to be in.
-Maybe the solution lies in tor? 🤔
+Currently, if Iroh misbehaves, people still have the option to host their own relays to participate in the network, which is why I still consider C1C4D4 to be fully decentralized.

-Only for this reason do I still consider C1C4D4 to be fully decentralized; C1C4D4 was always going to be an imperfect solution, but a solution nonetheless.
+C1C4D4 was always going to be an imperfect solution, but a solution nonetheless.
+Maybe the solution lies in tor? 🤔 😉

 # What is guaranteed